 And that was just the beginning of a loud, wild and in part unbelievable musical career of Ronald Frederick Lane from Plaistow, London (nicknamed “Plonk” for the way he played bass), unfortunately with more downs than ups.

 It is a record that covers lots and lots of touring, partying, LSD consumption, massive drinking, hotel room destruction, blackouts, tragic romance, and very bad and exploitative management.
 First, while on Decca Records, the band was badly ripped off by their manager Don Arden.
-He at no time forwarded them their royalties, and to keep them calm paid each member 20 pound per week, took care of unlimited shopping bills on Carnaby Street (as all band members were sharp dressers and preferred flashy Mod gear) and provided them with drugs and a house.
-That way, the band never saw the millions they earned the label.
+He at no time forwarded them their royalties, and to keep them calm paid each member 20 pounds per week, took care of unlimited shopping bills on Carnaby Street (as all band members were sharp dressers and preferred flashy Mod gear) and provided them with drugs and a house.
+That way, the band never saw the millions they earned from the label.

 Like many other young musicians, they were unsuspecting, inexperienced and naive.
 When the band moved to Immediate Records in 1967 and trusted one Andrew Loog Oldham, something very similar happened.
 For many years to come, there were fights and lawsuits as the band was never paid in full.